Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Conclusions

 The dihadron correlations are strongly modified in Au+Au collisions with respect to minimum-bias \dAu\ collisions.
 The modifications strongly depend on the trigger particle orientation relative to the event plane and evolve with associated particle $\pta$.
 No significant changes are observed between trigger particle $\ptt$ ranges of $3<\ptt<4$~\gev\ and $4<\ptt<6$~\gev.
 The $\phis$ and $\pta$ dependences of the correlation functions are quantitatively similar in the two trigger particle $\ptt$ ranges.

-The away-side dihadron correlation broadens from in-plane to out-of-plane by nearly a factor of 2 in \rms.
+The away-side dihadron correlation broadens from in-plane to out-of-plane.
 The away-side correlation for $\phis<\pi/6$ is single-peaked, independent of $\pta$, and not much wider than in \dAu, while the amplitude is larger than the \dAu\ data.
 For $\phis>\pi/6$, the away-side double-peak structure starts to develop and becomes stronger for increasing $\phis$ and increasing $\pta$.
 The strongest double-peak structure is found at large $\pta$ in the out-of-plane direction.

-The away-side dihadron correlation amplitude at $\dphi=\pi$ drops from in-plane to out-of-plane, while that in the cone-region remains approximately constant over $\phis$.
-For in-plane $\phis$, the amplitude ratio in the $\pi$-region to the cone-region increases with $\pta$, consistent with \dAu\ and qualitatively consistent with punch-through jets or away-side jets not interacting with the medium.
-However, the individual amplitudes in these two regions are both higher than in \dAu, suggesting other physics mechanisms at work.
-For out-of-plane $\phis$, the amplitude ratio decreases strongly with $\pta$, opposite to expectations from punch-through jets.
+The away-side dihadron correlation amplitude at $\dphi=\pi$ drops from in-plane to out-of-plane, while that in the double-peak region remains approximately constant over $\phis$.
+For in-plane $\phis$, the amplitude ratio in the $\pi$-region to the double-peak region increases with $\pta$, consistent with \dAu\ and qualitatively consistent with punch-through jets or away-side jets not interacting with the medium.
+However, the individual amplitudes in these two regions are both higher than in \dAu, suggesting other physics mechanisms are at work.
+For out-of-plane $\phis$, the amplitude ratio decreases strongly with $\pta$, opposite to what would be expected from punch-through jets.

-The trends of the away-side modification underscore the importance of the path-length that the away-side parton transverses in the medium.
-The away-side medium path-length in the reaction-plane direction in 20-60\% Au+Au collisions is modest and may not be enough to generate significant modification to the away-side correlation.
-The strongest modification is found for trigger particles perpendicular to the reaction plane where the away-side medium path-length is the longest.

 The near-side dihadron correlation amplitude decreases with increasing $\phis$.
 The decrease comes entirely from the decrease in the ridge.
 The ridge is extracted from correlations at $|\deta|>0.7$.
 Its amplitude is found to decrease with increasing $\phis$ significantly in the 20-60\% centrality.
-A ridge with much smaller amplitude is found for trigger particles perpendicular to the event plane.
 This feature is present for all associated particle $\pta$, and appears to be independent of $\pta$.

-The jet-like contribution to the near-side correlation is extracted from the difference between small- and large-$\deta$ azimuthal correlations, subject to small experimental systematic uncertainties.
-The jet-like contribution is constant from in-plane to out-of-plan within our systematic uncertainties, and is found to be the same as in \dAu\ collisions.
+The jet-like contribution to the near-side correlation has been extracted from the difference between small- and large-$\deta$ azimuthal correlations, subject to small experimental systematic uncertainties.
+The jet-like contribution is invariant from in-plane to out-of-plane within our systematic uncertainties, and is found to be the same as in \dAu\ collisions.

 The different behaviors of the jet-like component and the ridge with respect to $\phis$ suggest that their production mechanisms are different.
 The jet-like component is insensitive to the reaction plane and appears to be universal, suggesting in-vacuum jet-fragmentation of partons whose production is biased towards the surface of the collision zone by requiring the high $\pt$ trigger particles.
 The strong dependence of the ridge on the reaction plane suggests its origin to be connected to the medium, not to the jet.